platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/intro.md

 The slides are cloud provided Google slides.
 If you follow the links,
 a separate browser tab will be opened with a presenter's view.
-You can view the lecture speaker transcript by view the speaker notes.
+You can view the lecture speaker transcript by viewing the speaker notes.

 ## Introduction

-Review the the following slides and/or associated lectures:
+Review the following slides and/or associated lectures:

 Introduction: